crisp-oss/chappe/README.md

 * `--temp` (path where to write temporary files, _default value:_ `./.chappe`)
 * `--env` (environment, either `development` or `production`, _default value:_ `production`)

+Some more rarely-used parameters are available:

+* `--example` (name of the Chappe docs example to build, useful for Chappe developers and quick tests)

 To build your docs, you can call the Chappe CLI as such:

 ```bash